-In such cases, the CA will either suspend its service as described in section 4.8 or conduct the following measures:
+In such cases, the certification authority will either suspend its service as described in section 4.8 or carry out the following measures:

-- a) The CA notifies all certificate holders, trusting parties, and clients with whom the CA has agreements in place or who are otherwise, on the grounds of a contractual relationship or government activities, in a relationship with the CA that entitles them to be notified by the CA. - b) The CA creates a new key in accordance with Chapter 6. - c) All certificates that are valid and have been granted with the exposed key are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - d) The CA archives the required data as per the Act on Strong Electronic Identification and Trust Services for the statutory period and otherwise complies with the Archives Act.
+- a) The certification authority notifies all certificate holders, trusting parties, and clients with whom the CA has agreements in place or who are otherwise, on the grounds of a contractual relationship or government activities, in a relationship with the CA that entitles them to be notified by the CA. - b) The certification authority creates a new key in accordance with Chapter 6. - c) All certificates that are valid and have been granted with the exposed key are closed on one or several revocation lists whose validity period does not expire until the validity of the last revoked certificate has expired. - d) The certification authority archives the required data as per the Act on Strong Electronic Identification and Trust Services for the statutory period and otherwise complies with the Archives Act.

-4.7.2 Compromised security because of a natural disaster or other catastrophe

-The CA's security policy considers the measures necessitated by the compromising of external security.
-The CA is ISO/IEC 27001 certified with respect to information security, setting the requirements for the CA's operations also after the occurrence of a catastrophe.
-The CA will comply with the procedures referred to in section 4.7 as regards the issuance and maintenance of certificates.
+4.7.2 Compromised security because of a natural disaster or other catastrophe security, setting the requirements for Digital and Population Data Services Agency's operations also after the occurrence of a catastrophe.
+The Digital and Population Data Services Agency will comply with the procedures referred to in section 4.7 as regards the issuance and maintenance of certificates.